Schools and scouts are invited to participate in field trips.

 Christmas Field Trip

 In early to mid December we offer a special 2-hour field trip to allow the children to experience Christmas at the farm.
 We are very careful to explain that the reason we discuss Christmas is the fact that both families who lived here were practicing Christians and therefore observed Christmas as a special day.
-Cost is $2.50 per person.
+Cost is $3.50 per student (minimum $30).

 School Field Trip